maajix/maajix.github.io/content/posts/BLE/index.md

 Hacking protocols like Bluetooth, WiFi, Zigbee, etc. mostly require external hardware to do so.
 For BLE my recommendation is to get an [nRF52840 Dongle](https://www.nordicsemi.com/Products/Development-hardware/nRF52840-Dongle) for the beginning.
 It costs around 10-20$ and features multiple protocols, already compiled programs such as a BLE sniffer, and other super useful stuff.

 ### Enumeration
-Let us see if the interface we want to use even shows up on our PC by using `hci` tools. <span class="text-primary-400">HCI</span> stands for Host Controller Interface and is used between the physical and host layer of the BLE stack.
+Let us see if the interface we want to use even shows up on our PC by using `hci` tools. <span class="text-primary-400">HCI</span> stands for Host Controller Interface and is used between the controller and host layer of the BLE stack.

 ```prolog
 ❯ hciconfig